Chapter 1: Between the salt and the leaves

 “Why are you in such a hurry, bird girl?” one of them called in a low, gravelly voice.

-Please let there only be three of you.
+Please let there only be three of you, she prayed.

 A hand clamped around her wrist, halting her steps.
 If she fought too soon, they’d be inclined to use more force.
 There was still a chance she could talk her way out of this—she just needed to stay calm.